rockneurotiko/telegram_api_json/README.md

 Parameters of this objects:

 - name: String - Name of the parent type, this usually are not a model, but is used as type in some parameter or return field.
-- subtype: [String] - List of names of models which are subtype of this one.
+- subtypes: [String] - List of names of models which are subtype of this one.

-Example:
+- primitive_types: [T] - *(Optional)* List of additional primitive or compound [types](#types) that are also valid values for this generic, beyond the struct subtypes.
+Only present when the generic accepts non-struct values (e.g. a plain string or an array).
+Uses the same type encoding as [Type modifiers](#type-modifiers).

+Example of a simple generic:

 ``` json
 {